For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Make sure you don't rush this step.
 You can use our guide to writing the perfect CV to make sure you ace it.

-It's also a good idea to source a couple of great character references (from an old boss, one of your uni lecturers, or a family friend with an impressive job title) as this will really help to sell your services.
+It's also a good idea to source a couple of character references (from an old boss, one of your uni lecturers, or a family friend with an impressive job title) as this will really help to sell your services.

 2. Decide what skill level you're aiming for